code-payments/code-multisig-tool/README.md

 # Multisig Tool

-This project originally began as an internal tool that was created to make working with raw multi-sig accounts a little easier.
-While other tools exist, they are more feature rich and sometimes use complicated on-chain programs.
-Our team needed something a little more bare-bones.
+This project started as an in-house resource designed to simplify the management of raw multi-sig accounts.
+Although other more sophisticated tools are available, they often incorporate complex on-chain programs.
+Our team required a more straightforward solution.
 The lack of custom on-chain programs makes this tool trivial to reason about.

 Before using the tool, we'd encourage you to review multi-sig concepts on the [official Solana docs](https://spl.solana.com/token#multisig-usage).